celery/celery/docs/userguide/routing.rst

 .. note::

-    Alternate routing concepts like topic and fanout may not be available for all transports, please consult the :ref:`transport comparison table <kombu:transport-comparison>`.
+    Alternate routing concepts like topic and fanout is not available for all transports, please consult the :ref:`transport comparison table <kombu:transport-comparison>`.